All posts

 The rest of 2026

-Q2: cross-cluster topology, alert rules for custom CRDs, a first pass at cost visibility using the metrics the agent already ships.
-Q3: deeper GitOps workflows (drift detection history, rollback orchestration across clusters), expanded Windows support if the demand signal is there.
-Q4: the self-hosted story.
+Q3: Cloud-backed timeline retention, deeper GitOps workflows (drift detection history, rollback orchestration across clusters), expanded Windows support if the demand signal is there.

-If you want to follow along, the OSS repo goes public in January at github.com/skyhook-io/radar and the Radar waitlist is already open at radarhq.io.
+If you want to follow along, the OSS source goes public in January and the Radar Cloud waitlist is open at radarhq.io.
 We'll post install-day walkthroughs for both.
-The next post in this series gets into the agent architecture: what it actually sends, what it deliberately doesn't, and why the ~32MB number is the one we kept optimizing toward.

 radarradar-cloudkubernetesopen-sourceroadmap